jalayrupera/document-qa-agent/README.md

 - Document chunks and embeddings are stored in a local ChromaDB database in the `db` directory
 - Extracted images are saved to `db/images` with a structured naming convention

-## Troubleshooting

-- If you encounter GPU-related errors, this is likely because PyMuPDF is attempting to use GPU acceleration.
-You can disable this by adding `export PYMUPDF_NOGIL=1` before running the application.
-- If you're getting API key errors, make sure your Gemini API key is correctly set in the `.env` file or provided through the web interface.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.